bitsaa-pnw/bits-unplugged/README.md

 2.  **Locate Configuration Variables**: Find the following lines within the `<script>` tag:

     ```javascript
-    const DEBUG_MODE = true;
+    const DEBUG_MODE = false;
-    const googleSpreadsheetJsonUrl = 'YOUR_GOOGLE_SPREADSHEET_JSON_URL_HERE';
+    const googleSpreadsheetTSVUrl = 'YOUR_GOOGLE_SPREADSHEET_TSV_URL_HERE';
     ```

-3.  **To use Debug Data**: Ensure `DEBUG_MODE` is set to `true`.
+3.  **To use Debug Data**: Set `DEBUG_MODE` to `true`.
+When `DEBUG_MODE` is `true`, the application might also automatically seed up to 4 random contacts as favorites if your local storage is empty.
 No further configuration is needed for the URL.
 4.  **To use Google Spreadsheet Data**:
     * Set `DEBUG_MODE` to `false`.
-    * Replace `'YOUR_GOOGLE_SPREADSHEET_JSON_URL_HERE'` with the actual JSON URL of your Google Spreadsheet.
+    * Replace `'YOUR_GOOGLE_SPREADSHEET_TSV_URL_HERE'` with the actual TSV URL of your Google Spreadsheet.
-    * **Important**: Your Google Spreadsheet must be published to the web in JSON format.
-The URL typically looks like: `https://docs.google.com/spreadsheets/d/YOUR_SPREADSHEET_ID/gviz/tq?tqx=out:json&gid=YOUR_SHEET_GID`
+    * **Important**: Your Google Spreadsheet must be published to the web in TSV format.
+The URL typically looks like: `https://docs.google.com/spreadsheets/d/YOUR_SPREADSHEET_ID/export?format=tsv&gid=YOUR_SHEET_GID`
     * Ensure your spreadsheet columns match the expected keys in the JavaScript code (e.g., `id`, `display name`, `subtitle`, `contact number`, `email`, `linkedin_id`, `instagram_id`).

 ### Google Spreadsheet Interaction Details

 When `DEBUG_MODE` is set to `false`, the application interacts with a Google Spreadsheet to fetch contact data.
 Here's how it works:

-1.  **Data Fetching**: The `fetchAndProcessData` function makes an HTTP request to the `googleSpreadsheetJsonUrl` using the `fetch` API.
+1.  **Data Fetching**: The `fetchAndProcessData` function makes an HTTP request to the `googleSpreadsheetTSVUrl` using the `fetch` API.
-2.  **JSON Parsing**: Google Sheets API wraps its JSON output with `google.visualization.Query.setResponse(`.
-The code specifically strips this wrapper to extract the raw JSON string.
-3.  **Data Transformation**: The extracted JSON is then parsed.
-The column headers are retrieved from `jsonData.table.cols`, and each row's data is processed from `jsonData.table.rows`.
+2.  **TSV Parsing**: The fetched plain text data (TSV) is split into lines, and the first line is treated as headers (column names).
+Each subsequent line is split by tabs to get the values for each row.
-4.  **Object Mapping**: For each row, the values from the `c` (cells) array are mapped to an object using the retrieved column headers as keys.
-Null values are converted to empty strings.
+3.  **Object Mapping**: For each row, the values are mapped to an object using the retrieved column headers as keys.
+Empty values are converted to empty strings.
-5.  **Error Handling**: If the fetch operation fails (e.g., network error, incorrect URL, or spreadsheet not published publicly) or the JSON structure is invalid, an error message is displayed to the user.
+4.  **Error Handling**: If the fetch operation fails (e.g., network error, incorrect URL, or spreadsheet not published publicly) or the TSV structure is invalid, an error message is displayed to the user.

 ## Usage